miguoliang/old_blog/code/_posts/2019-12-19-how-to-use-bootstrap-css-styles-in-amp-pages.md

 ## Conclusion

-AMP is strict, Bootstrap is convient and powerful, but they are not compatible with each other by default.
-What we need in the article is remove unused Bootstrap CSS Styles and make useful styles imported inline.
+AMP is strict, Bootstrap is convenient and powerful, but they are not compatible with each other by default.
+What we need in the article is to remove unused Bootstrap CSS Styles and make useful styles imported inline.
 I hope it helps.